sc420/pygame-rl/README.md

 * `sample/environment_simple.py`: For minimal setup.
 * `sample/environment_advanced.py`: For advanced interaction with the environment.
 * `sample/renderer.py`: For rendering with the default map.
-Press the arrow keys to control the agent 1.
 * `sample/renderer_custom_map.py`: For rendering with the custom map.
 * `sample/state_advanced.py`: For advanced state controlling.